AbelStekel/LecterTF2CompBot/readme.md

 Made by: Lecter, tf_lecter (steam, youtube) or twitch.tv/DrLector

+This is a Discord bot written in Python.

-Goal of the bot is to use both the steam and etf2l APIs to easily div-check a user.
+Goal of the bot is to use both the steam and etf2l APIs to easily check the division of a user.
-Developed recreatively, potential goal of being used by the Fortress Faceoffs Org.
+Developed recreatively with the potential goal of being used by the Fortress Faceoffs Tournament Org.

+(ETF2L is the european competetive tf2 league.
+RGL is the NA equivalent.)

 Some of the sources used: